First hour of Trump campaign coverage told us everything we need to know

 It was surprising to many other observers, as well.

-"In that moment, I knew I'd be covering a candidate like no other," Cupp said Thursday.
+"In that moment, I knew I'd be covering a candidate like no other," Cupp said one year after the announcement.
 "I didn't know, however, for how long."

 Cupp became an outspoken opponent of Trump -- for the reasons that she telegraphed on the air during the very first hour of his campaign.